SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information.md

                 </h2>

                 <p class="has-text-align-justify">
                   To use the "Task sequence as an app model deployment type" feature, you need to have at least Configuration Manager Current Branch 2002 installed.
-You also have <a aria-label="undefined (opens in a new tab)" rel="noreferrer noopener" href="https://docs.microsoft.com/en-us/mem/configmgr/core/servers/manage/pre-release-features#enable-pre-release-features" target="_blank">enable the pre-release feature</a>.
+You also have [enable the pre-release feature](https://docs.microsoft.com/en-us/mem/configmgr/core/servers/manage/pre-release-features#enable-pre-release-features).
 Once this is done, you are all good.
                 </p>

                 <p class="has-text-align-justify">
-                  It is also important to note that there are <a aria-label="undefined (opens in a new tab)" href="https://docs.microsoft.com/en-us/mem/configmgr/apps/get-started/creating-windows-applications#prerequisites-for-a-task-sequence-deployment-type" target="_blank" rel="noreferrer noopener">some limitations</a> inherent to the Task Sequence deployment type:
+                  It is also important to note that there are [some limitations](https://docs.microsoft.com/en-us/mem/configmgr/apps/get-started/creating-windows-applications#prerequisites-for-a-task-sequence-deployment-type) inherent to the Task Sequence deployment type:
                 </p>

                 <ul>